kevin-mahon/mark/README.md

-This repository is a personal project to create a mark tool similar to nvim marks but for the file system.
+This is just a shell script to create a mark tool similar to nvim marks but for the file system.

 ## Features